gpuweb/gpuweb/wgsl/README.md

 The specification is written using [Bikeshed](https://tabatkins.github.io/bikeshed).
 The WGSL grammar in the specification is validated using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).

-To install both Bikeshed and Tree-sitter, type:
+To install both Bikeshed and Tree-sitter, run:

 ```bash
 python3 -m pip install bikeshed==3.7.0 tree_sitter==0.19.0